Rules and Regulations

 - No generators are permitted in the campground, except in the equestrian area.

 - Campsites must be kept clean and tidy at all times.
 Deposit all garbage in proper receptacles located within the campground.
-If the site is left unkempt, a $50.00 fee will be applied to your credit card.
+If the site is left unkempt, a clean-up fee will be applied to your credit card.

 - The Conservation Authority encourages recycling.
 Please utilize the proper recycling bins on site.